Solvent Abuse Facts, Information and Research

 Deaths related to volatile substances, helium and nitrogen in England and Wales: 2001 to 2020 registrations

-• In 2020, there were 25 deaths related to volatile substances registered in England and Wales.
+• In 2020, England and Wales registered 25 deaths related to volatile substances.

-• 72% of these deaths were males.
+• 72% of these deaths involved males.

 Facts about solvent abuse treatment in the UK